saeta/penguin/Sources/PenguinStructures/Documentation/Guides/Perf.md

 ## Preparation

 > Performance optimization is incredibly subtle.
-Hardware is sophisticated, the Swift optimizer is
+Both hardware and the Swift compiler are very
-> sophisticated; both have non-obvious performance characteristics.
-By doing some preparation, you
+> sophisticated; and both have non-obvious performance characteristics.
+By doing some preparation,
-> can remove a lot of guesswork and save yourself a lot of time.
+> you can remove a lot of guesswork and save yourself a lot of time.

  1. **Write a benchmark**: The current recommendation is to use the [Swift Benchmark](https://github.com/google/swift-benchmark) library, as it has a nice suite of